kwinso/spotify-current-song/README.md

 ```

 # Note
-As soon as you see a message about error in the bar, you can check `errros.log` file, script prints there every error, just not to break your bar
+As soon as you see a message about error in the bar, you can check `erros.log` file, script prints there every error, just not to break your bar